How to Build a Year Round Capsule Wardrobe: 20 Pieces

 9. Formal Shoes That You Can Walk In

 The key to long-lasting wardrobe happiness is staying away from uncomfortable shoes.
 This is especially important when choosing formal shoes, such as high heels.
-When picking the right pair, ask yourself – does it pinch my toes? are the heels comfortable to walk in?
+When picking the right pair, ask yourself: Do they pinch my toes?
+Are they comfortable to walk in?

 10. The Breton Sweater

-Introduced in 1858 as the French Army uniform, the classic striped top is an atemporal trend that passes the test of time.
-The striped sweater was popularized by Coco Chanel in her 1917 nautical collection, and it overtook women’s fashion by storm.
+Introduced in 1858 as the French Army uniform, the classic striped top is an atemporal trend that stood the test of time.
+It gained popularity in 1917 when Coco Chanel incorporated it into her nautical collection, revolutionizing women’s fashion.

 Traditionally, the Breton sweater was made of pure virgin wool to protect fishermen from water and windy weather.
 As a sustainable fashionista, you should cherish the history of the piece, opting for a 100% wool version of the sweater for your seasonless closet.
-Wool will ensure that the sweater adjusts to all seasons, as it has the ability to insulate and keep your body temperature stable throughout the year.
+Wool will ensure that the sweater adjusts to all seasons, as it can insulate and keep your body temperature stable throughout the year.

 11. The Silk Blouse